chris-ernst/fabacademy-challenge-4/README.md

   <img src="/IMG_1716.PNG" width="550" />
 </p>

+All the buttons are connected to Arduino that is communicating the data to Touchdesigner.
+Each button triggers a visual + sound and each potentiomenter changes the color, shape and pitch.

 # Long term dissemination plan
 need to explain strategy you will use to share with future users your project (licences, tools, communication, etc)